shiddy/shiddy.github.io/source/posts/Turn_on-Tune-in_Burn-out.md

-CREATED 2017-09-09

-'m writing this at the peak of a burnout that has been lasting me for the better half of the last decade.
+I'm writing this at the peak of a burnout that has been lasting me for the better half of the last decade.
 I would like to think of myself as somewhat of an empiricist so I want to document what *this feels like* and what this *felt like* to determine whether my decisions were worth it.
 Hopefully, those who read this can gain some insight before heading down the same road as I have.

 This post will span a year; starting with my efforts throughout my senior year until I have finished with my Bachelor's degree and can provide my historical perspective on my work/life balance.